The Universal Elliptic KZB Connection in Higher Level

-The right hand side is zero by a simple calculation \cite[Lemma 9.16]{hain:kzb}. \end{proof} \begin{remark} The above proof holds for any congruence subgroup $\G$ of level $N$ so long as we only include $N$-torsion $\alpha$ invariant under the action of $\G$. \end{remark}
+The right hand side is zero by a simple calculation \cite[Lemma 9.16]{hain:kzb}. \end{proof} \begin{remark} The above proof also holds for any congruence subgroup $\G$ of level $N$ if the included $N$-torsion $\alpha$ are closed under the action of $\G$. \end{remark}